ciromattia/jquery.counterup/README.md

 `delay` - The delay in milliseconds per number count up

 `time` - The total duration of the count up animation

+`offset` - The viewport percentile from which the counter starts (by default it's 100, meaning it's triggered at the very moment the element enters the viewport)

 `beginAt` - The number from which to count up